-For $\zeta$, as can be seen from the upper-left plot in the figure, which includes all the triangles considered in our analysis, the most impacted regions are those corresponding to the left oblique side of the triangular region, containing elongated triangle shapes transitioning from folded to squeezed.
+For $\zeta$, as shown in the upper left plot in the figure, which includes all the triangles considered in our analysis, the most affected regions are those corresponding to the left oblique side of the triangular region, containing elongated triangle shapes transitioning from folded to squeezed.
 The plots in the middle and right columns show that this feature arises from the combined behavior of triangles belonging to the two $s_{23}$ ranges.
-For small/intermediate scales, a comparable contribution to this feature comes from folded and squeezed shapes, also extending to less elongated triangles (i.e., also towards more central regions of the plot).
+For small to intermediate scales, a comparable contribution to this feature comes from folded and squeezed shapes, also extending to less elongated triangles (i.e., also toward the more central regions of the plot).
 For larger $s_{23}$, the detectability pattern on the left oblique side of the plot concentrates on squeezed configurations.